 What to Order

 No matter which Bi-Rite location you visit, you will first note they have that mom 'n' pop vibe going on—I love it.
 Then you walk inside, and your tastebuds and senses are piqued in every way possible.
-The shelves and aisles are packed with local, organic produce, hard-to-find gourmet food items, and quality everyday items such as Simple Mills crackers and Coconut Cult probiotic yogurt.
+The shelves and aisles are packed with local, organic produce, hard-to-find gourmet food items, and quality everyday items.
 Finally, if you like artisan chocolate and local wines, their selection is phenomenal.

 What to Order